-You can upgrade to premium plan at $99 per year per blog which includes a custom domain name, font and CSS editing options, and 13GB of storage.
-It’s important to note though, that the upgrade only allows you to customize the theme CSS.
+You can upgrade to the Premium plan at $96 per year per blog which includes a custom domain name, 13GB of storage, access to their premium themes, and the ability to remove WordPress.com ads from your site too.

 WordPress.org – often referred to as self-hosted WordPress – requires you to purchase a domain name and a hosting plan to house your website.
-Bluehost offers hosting plan from $3.49 per month with a free domain name which works well as a starter.
+A2 Hosting offers hosting plans from $2.99 per month which works well as a starter for a single website.
 Next, install WordPress using one-click WordPress installation in your hosting account and your site is ready.

-While a self-hosted WordPress.org comes with a bit of a learning curve, it offers much more freedom and benefits in return.
+While self-hosted WordPress.org comes with a bit of a learning curve, it offers much more freedom and many more benefits in return.
 It’s certainly a good option for you if you are not afraid to get your hands dirty.

 - With self-hosted WordPress, уоu hаvе full соntrоl оvеr уоur ѕitе.